hanatos/vkdt/doc/howto/colour-input/readme.md

-you can now use these patches for correction in the `colour` module. for this, use the `import` button in the `colour` module's ui. make sure the argument is set to `01` which is the instance id of your colour picker.
+you can now use these patches for correction in the `colour` module. for this, use the `import` button in the `colour` module's ui. make sure the argument is set to `target` which is the instance id of your colour picker.

-if you now set the `mode` in the `colour` module to `data driven`, you should see the corrected output in the main window and an indication of the corrected patches in the ui of the module, like so:
+if you now set the `mode` in the `colour` module to `use rbf`, you should see the corrected output in the main window and an indication of the corrected patches in the ui of the module, like so: